nfelt14/tm_devices/docs/contributing/unit_tests.md

      - The simulation definition files for the affected devices will need to be updated.
   2. If a new device driver is added to `tm_devices`:
-     - A new simulation definition file for the new device will need to be added and the master `resources` list will need the new driver added, see the walkthrough for [adding a new device driver](./add_new_driver.md).
+     - A new simulation definition file for the new device will need to be added and the primary `resources` list will need the new driver added, see the walkthrough for [adding a new device driver](./add_new_driver.md).